yashshrivastava972/ARRAYS-STRINGS-IN-CPP/README.md

 9. Display avg.
 10. End.

-2. Algorithm: Find Maximum and Minimum in an Array
+ii.
+Algorithm: Find Maximum and Minimum in an Array

 1. Start
 2. Read n → number of elements.